notclency/Hash-tables/README.md

   containing variables for the data to be stored then stores this class in HashNode.
 This HashNode contains a key, a player Node and a next HashNode (chaining).

-- Collision are resolved by chaining.
+- Collision is resolved by chaining.

 - Feel free to test run & test the code.
 - Certain test have been implemented in the main class.